 The Care Act 2014 brought together many of the old laws around carers and introduced important new rights.
 One of these is the right to have a carer's assessment.
-See page 21 for more information.

 Carers have the right to request a carer's assessment but what does this mean?